 Breast Cancer

-In the U.S., nearly 300,000 women are expected to be diagnosed with breast cancer this year.
+In the U.S., breast cancer is the most common cancer, with over 300,000 women expected to be diagnosed this year.
 At this moment, however, nearly 80 million women are over the age of 40 – the time in life when women face an increased risk of developing breast cancer.
 And every year, one to two million additional women will age into this population bubble.
 Worldwide, the number is exponentially larger.

 Ovarian Cancer

-Ovarian cancer is the sixth most common cancer in the world, and one of the most aggressive reproductive cancers among women.
+Ovarian cancer is the sixth most common cancer in the world, and the most fatal gynecologic cancer.
 Most ovarian cancers are diagnosed at late stages (stage 3 or 4) due to the typical absence of symptoms and lack of screening approaches.
 Late stage diagnosis results in relatively high risks of recurrence and often poor prognosis.
 While the five-year survival rate for stage 1 ovarian cancer is over 80%, the corresponding survival rate for Stage 4 cancer is 20%.
 Worldwide, over 200,000 cases of ovarian cancer are diagnosed annually.